Upcoming Courses

 GERM/BUSI 307 – German for Educational and Community Engagement

-The goal of this course is to enrich students’ knowledge of German by giving them the opportunity to teach introductory German lessons to students at a local partner institution.
+The goal of this course is to enrich students’ knowledge of German by giving them the opportunity to teach elementary German classes to high school students at a local partner school.
 In preparation for teaching, students will learn about current best practices in foreign language pedagogy by engaging with foundational texts from the discipline as well as from invited guest speakers.
 Students will also gain first-hand experience designing teaching materials and learning about curricular design.

 IDEAs in Action Gen Ed: HI-SERVICE, COMMBEYOND.

-Continuation of the proficiency-based instruction begun in elementary Polish, continued.
+Continuation of the proficiency-based instruction begun in elementary Polish.

 001: McGarry.
 MWF 10:10 AM – 11:00 AM and T 10:00 AM – 10:50 AM.

-RUSS 410 – Intermediate-to-Advanced Russian Communication, Conversation, and Composition in Context II
+RUSS 409 – Intermediate-to-Advanced Russian Communication, Conversation, and Composition in Context I.

-Hones skills necessary for advanced communication, conversation, and composition.
-Presents phonetics and grammar in contemporary cultural context.
-Learners expand their practical knowledge of contemporary standard Russian in the context of present-day culture, while developing applied skills pertaining to comprehension, production of, and communication in Russian actively using authentic cultural materials.
+Intermediate-to-advanced communication, conversation, composition, phonetics, and grammar in contemporary cultural context.
+Meets the needs of learners looking to expand their practical knowledge of contemporary standard Russian in the context of present-day culture, while developing active applied skills pertaining to comprehension, production of, and communication in Russian.

 Making Connections Gen Ed: BN.

-RUSS 412 – Advanced Communication, Conversation, and Composition in Contemporary Standard Russian II
+RUSS 411 – Advanced Communication, Conversation, and Composition in Contemporary Standard Russian I.

-RUSS 516 – Advanced Russian Communication, Composition and Grammar in the Professions II
+RUSS 515 – Advanced Russian Communication, Composition and Grammar in the Professions I.

 IDEAs in Action Gen Ed: RESEARCH, COMMBEYOND.